Predicting High-precision Depth on Low-Precision Devices Using 2D Hilbert Curves: Method

 \subsection{Model and Loss Function Modification}

 To implement the proposed approach, a DNN with one head predicting quantity $q$ should be modified to have two heads predicting Hilbert curve components $x$ and $y$.
-Predicted $(x,y)$ pairs are converted to $q_{xy}$ using LUT interpolation.
-This modification is illustrated in Fig.~\ref{fig:3-3-hpdispnet-arch}.
+This modification for the DispNet model~\cite{DispNet} is illustrated in Fig.~\ref{fig:3-3-hpdispnet-arch}.